Preparing Ohio’s Educators for the Future: Kent State’s Online M.Ed. in Educational Technology

 • Design and implement tech-enhanced learning experiences

-• Support equity and access through digital tools
+• Support access through digital tools

 • Lead professional development for other teachers